-There is so much to worry about when it comes to thinking about your home.
+There is so much to consider when it comes to thinking about your home.

 - Should I get an alarm system?

-Your heating system shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every energy bill.
+Your heater shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every utility bill.

 The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heater.